 Class C - C means Car.
 This is your basic license, the one you take drivers ed for.
 You’ll be able to drive mom and dad’s 1986 Toyota Corolla like a boss.

 Class B - B stands for Buses.
 With this license, you can drive non-commercial buses, RVs, and farm vehicles.
-Super awesome if you’re going on multi-city tour with your band, your Floridian grandparents, and your uncle the farmer.
+Super awesome if you’re going on a multi-city tour with your band, your Floridian grandparents, and your uncle the farmer.